Ellie Reeves

-Eleanor Claire Reeves (born 11 December 1980) is a British barrister and politician who has served as Solicitor General for England and Wales since September 2025.
+Eleanor Claire Reeves (born 11 December 1980) is a British barrister and politician who has served as Attorney General for England and Wales and Advocate General for Northern Ireland since July 2026.
+She previously served as Solicitor General for England and Wales from September 2025 to July 2026.
 A member of the Labour Party, she has served as the Member of Parliament for Lewisham West and East Dulwich, formerly Lewisham West and Penge, since 2017.
-She is the younger sister of Chancellor of the Exchequer Rachel Reeves.
+She is the younger sister of former Chancellor of the Exchequer Rachel Reeves.

 Reeves previously served as Shadow Solicitor General from April 2020 to December 2021, Shadow Minister for Prisons and Probation from 2021 to 2023, and as both Minister without Portfolio and as the Chair of the Labour Party from July 2024 until September 2025.

 Early life

 Eleanor Reeves was born on 11 December 1980 in Lewisham, the daughter of teachers Graham and Sally Reeves.
-Her older sister, Rachel, is the Labour MP for Leeds West and Pudsey and the Chancellor of the Exchequer under Prime Minister Keir Starmer.
+Her older sister, Rachel, is the Labour MP for Leeds West and Pudsey and was the Chancellor of the Exchequer under then Prime Minister Keir Starmer.

 Reeves grew up in Sydenham and was educated at Adamsrill Primary School and Cator Park Secondary School.
 She then studied law at St Catherine's College, Oxford, graduating with a bachelor's degree.